Lenient Regret for Multi-Armed Bandits: Setting

 Most MAB algorithms aim to maximize the expected cumulative reward of the agent.
 Alternatively, algorithms minimize their expected cumulative regret $R(T)= \E\brs*{\sum_{t=1}^T \dr{t}}$.
 However, and as previously discussed, this sometimes leads to undesired results.
 Notably, to identify an optimal arm, algorithms must sufficiently explore all suboptimal arms, which is sometimes infeasible.
 Nonetheless, existing lower bounds for regret-minimizing algorithms show that any reasonable algorithm cannot avoid such exploration \citep{lai1985asymptotically}.
 To overcome this issue, we suggest minimizing a weaker notion of regret that ignores small gaps.
 This will allow finding a near-optimal arm much faster.
 We formally define this criterion as follows:

-\begin{definition} For any $\epsilon\in\brs*{0,1}$, a function $f(\dr{}):\brs*{0,1}\rightarrow[0,\infty)$ is called an $\epsilon$-gap function if $f(\dr{})=0$ for all $\dr{}\in\brs*{0,\epsilon}$ and $f(\dr{})>0$ for all $\dr{}>\epsilon$.
+\begin{definition} For any $\epsilon\in\brs*{0,1}$, a function $f:\brs*{0,1}\rightarrow\R_+$ is called an $\epsilon$-gap function if $f(\dr{})=0$ for all $\dr{}\in\brs*{0,\epsilon}$ and $f(\dr{})>0$ for all $\dr{}>\epsilon$.
 The lenient regret w.r.t. an $\epsilon$-gap function $f$ is defined as $R_f(T)=\E\brs*{\sum_{t=1}^T f\br*{\dr{t}}}$. \end{definition}

 While it is natural to require of $f$ to increase with $\dr{}$, this assumption is not required for the rest of the paper.
 Moreover, assuming that $f(\dr{})>0$ for all $\dr{}>\epsilon$ is only required for the lower bound; for the upper bound, it can be replaced by $f(\dr{})\ge0$ when $\dr{}>\epsilon$.
 There are three notable examples for $\epsilon$-gap functions (see also \Cref{figure:eps-gap} for graphical illustration).
 First, the most natural choice for an $\epsilon$-gap function is the hinge loss $f(\dr{})=\max\brc*{\dr{}-\epsilon,0}$, which ignores small gaps and increases linearly for larger gaps.
 Second, we are sometimes interested in maximizing the number of steps where $\epsilon$-optimal arms are played.
 In this case, we can choose $f(\dr{})=\Ind{\dr{}>\epsilon}$.
 This can be seen as the natural adaptation of $\epsilon$-best-arm identification into a regret criterion.
+Importantly, notice that this criterion only penalizes sampling of arms with gaps larger than $\epsilon$.
+This comes with a stark contrast to best-arm identification, where \emph{all} samples are penalized, whether they are of $\epsilon$-optimal arms or not.
 Finally, we can choose $f(\dr{}) = \dr{}\cdot\Ind{\dr{}>\epsilon}$.
 Importantly, when all gaps are larger than $\epsilon$, then this function leads to the standard regret.
 Thus, all results for $\epsilon$-gap functions also hold for the standard regret when $\dr{a}>\epsilon$ for all suboptimal arms.

 There are two ways for relating the lenient regret to the standard regret.
 First, notice that the standard regret can be represented through the $0$-gap function $f(\dr{})=\dr{}$.
 Alternatively, the standard regret can be related to lenient regret w.r.t. the indicator gap-function: \begin{restatable}{claim-rst}{epsToStandardRelation} Let $R(T)= \E\brs*{\sum_{t=1}^T \dr{t}}$ be the standard regret and define $f_\epsilon(\dr{}) = \Ind{\dr{}>\epsilon}$.
 Then,